I originally wrote this article in 2013 but based on new information I have decided to update this article in December 2017.

 here talking about scrambling systems.
 In 2010 I spoke to Keith on the phone and he kindly sent me this magazine.
 He

 retired some years ago but still takes a keen interest in satellite TV.
-(More about Keith Anderson below).
+Keith Anderson also wrote a featured article (below)

 Adverts in a vintage magazine are always interesting.
 The inside cover shows the Chaparral Sierra receiver which never